google/flatbuffers/docs/source/Schemas.md

 Values can also be the keyword `null`.

-Only scalar values can have defaults, non-scalar (string/vector/table) fields default to `NULL` when not present.
+Only scalar values can have defaults, non-scalar (string/vector/table) fields default to `null` when not present.

 You generally do not want to change default values after they're initially defined.
 Fields that have the default value are not actually stored in the